top of page

 Roy Eugene Davis

-Roy Eugene Davis met Paramahansa Yogananda on December 23rd, 1949, at Self-Realization Headquarters.
-When speaking at retreats, Mr. Davis would always describe his experience vividly, as if he were seeing it again for the first time.
-He said that after he arrived at SRF Headquarters, he met Donald Walters (Kriyananada), who asked him how he had heard of SRF and Yogananda.
-During this meeting, Yogananda emerged from a nearby elevator, accompanied by Faye and Virginia Wright.
-Yogananda approached Mr. Davis and, with a gentle handshake, asked him how old he was and if his parents knew he was there.
-After Mr. Davis assured him, Yogananda shared a gesture of blessing and said, “That’s good.
-I’ll talk to you again.
+He arrived at SRF and met Donald Walters (later known as Kriyananda), who asked how he'd heard about the organization and Yogananda.
+During their conversation, Yogananda emerged from a nearby elevator with Faye and Virginia Wright.
+He approached Davis directly, shook his hand gently, and asked how old he was and whether his parents knew where he was.
+After Davis assured him they did, Yogananda offered a blessing and said, "That's good.
+I'll talk to you again."

 Swami Nirvanananda